klemens-floege/svn_ensembles/README.md

 # Stein Variational Newton Nerual Network Ensembles

-This repo contains the implementation for the paper "Stein Variational Newton Nerual Network Ensembles" (https://arxiv.org/abs/2411.01887).
+This repo contains the implementation for the paper "Stein Variational Newton Neural Network Ensembles" (https://arxiv.org/abs/2411.01887).
 Please refer to the paper for a detailed description of our approach and experimental information.

 ## Why Stein Variational Newton Methods?